My Life Me

-My Life Me (French: Trois et moi) is a short-running animated television series created by JC Little, Cindy Filipenko and Svetlana Chmakova, co-directed by Mr. Niko.
-The teen slice-of-life comedy follows Birch Small, a manga and anime fan with aspirations of being a comic artist, as she tries to survive junior high school.
-The show features manga symbols such as sweatdrops, speech bubbles, and super-deformed chibi characters.
+My Life Me (French: Trois et moi) is an animated series created by JC Little, Cindy Filipenko and Svetlana Chmakova, co-directed by Mr. Niko.
+The series is a slice-of-life comedy that follows Birch Small, a teenage otaku with aspirations of being a cartoonist, as she tries to survive junior high school with her friends.
+The series is notable featuring manga iconography such as sweatdrops, speech bubbles, and chibis.

 The series first aired on the French-language Télétoon on September 19, 2010.
 It was shown on the English-language channel Teletoon from September 5, 2011 to September 30, 2011.
-It received generally negative reviews for its art-style, writing, humor and weak characterizations, and was cancelled after its first and only season.

-The series is available on Peacock and The Roku Channel.
+It also aired in the United States on the short-lived PBJ.

 Production

 My Life Me received a development deal in 2006 from Teletoon.
 The series was a co-production between Canadian and French companies.
-The episodes were animated using ToonBoom Harmony, and the animation was split episodically between Toutenkartoon in Montreal, Quebec, Canada, and Caribara in Angoulême, France.
+The episodes were animated using ToonBoom Harmony, and the animation was split episodically between Toutenkartoon in Montreal, and Caribara in Angoulême, France.
 Backgrounds were created in Maya, then cel-shaded, rendered and imported into Harmony.
 The animators did a hybrid of digital and hand drawn to help the fluidity in the animation.

 Animated digitally, manga aesthetics were given homage "using various comic book manga codes and language such as stylish black and white comic book panels dropping behind the characters to express their suppressed feelings on screen."
 Even before production began My Life Me was planned to be "developed as a lifestyle brand, there will be a licensing and merchandising program to support the brand with a strong emphasis on publishing, accessories, gifts, stationery, apparel as well as a strong online component with a fully interactive website currently in production."
 The planned delivery of the series, shorts, and website was fall 2009.

 My Life Me was "at the top of German co-production group TV-Loonland AG's offering in the 2009 autumn TV markets".
 In early 2010, TV-Loonland filed for bankruptcy/insolvency and its assets were sold off.
 My Life Me, at the time still in production, was one of such properties.
 The series was acquired by Classic Media in February.
 Classic Media took control of all media iterations of the property including the planned "heavily interactive" website.
 "Other than the television series, fifty-two eleven-minute episodes, the property is reported to include music video clips and more for mobile, online, and video on-demand distribution."

+The series is now owned by DreamWorks Animation, due to their buyout of Classic Media in 2012.